 4. Grain fed cows are more susceptible to E. coli outbreaks.

-A cow’s system was not developed to digest grains, but grasses.
-Organic Consumers Association writer Jo Robinson explains that when cows eat grains instead of grass, their stomachs become more acidic and acid resistant bacteria begin to grow.
-In other words, it throws their gut out of balance making them vulnerable to E. coli food poisoning, which can get passed to human milk drinkers.
+A cow’s system is developed to digest grasses, not grain.
+Organic Consumers Association writer Jo Robinson explains that when cows eat grains instead of grass, their stomachs become more acidic, and acid resistant bacteria begin to grow.
+In other words, it throws their gut out of balance, making them vulnerable to E. coli food poisoning, which can get passed to human milk drinkers.